 The Community Right to Challenge came into force on 27 June 2012.
 We have received no formal expressions of interest since the right came into force.

-The 2018/19 window of opportunity is now open and will close on 1st March 2019.
+The 2018/19 window of opportunity is now closed.
+The next window of opportunity will open on 1 January 2020 and close on 1 March 2020.
 We will not consider expressions of interest outside this period.

-The following services are exempt from the 2018/19 window of opportunity due to existing contract arrangements.
+The following services were exempt from the 2018/19 window of opportunity due to existing contract arrangements.

 These services will move into the Community Right to Challenge process towards the end of their current contract: